 Oil has powered the world in the form of transportation fuels for more than a century, and demand is expected to grow over the long term.
-According to its New Policies Scenario, the International Energy Agency projects global energy demand to grow by about a third by 2040.
-And oil, natural gas and coal are expected to meet most of that demand.
+According to its New Policies Scenario, the International Energy Agency projects global energy demand to grow by more than 25 percent by 2040.
+And oil and natural gas are expected to meet the majority of that demand.

 what chevron is doing

-For more than 130 years, Chevron has been developing some of the world’s most complex crude oil fields.
+For nearly 140 years, Chevron has been developing some of the world’s most complex crude oil fields.
 We have a strong position in nearly all of the world’s key basins, and our extensive project portfolio provides the foundation for future growth.

-We are the largest private producer of oil in Kazakhstan, the top oil producer in Thailand, the largest oil producer in Indonesia and the largest leaseholder in the U.S. Gulf of Mexico as of the end of 2015.
+We are the largest private producer of oil in Kazakhstan, the top oil producer in Thailand, one of the largest oil producers in Indonesia and the third-largest leaseholder in the U.S. Gulf of Mexico as of the end of 2019.

 developing energy sources